47ng/prisma-field-encryption/README.md

 encrypt data on new writes, and decrypt on read when data is encrypted, but your existing data will remain in clear text.

 Encrypting existing data should be done in a migration.
-We provide an automatic migration generator in the form of a Prisma generator.
+The package comes with a built-in automatic migration generator, in the form of a Prisma generator:

 ```graphql
 generator client {